emmt/TiPi/docs/vectors.md

 sufficient to implement the iterative optimization algorithms provided by TiPi.

-The following methods are assuemd to be efficient:
+The following methods are assumed to be efficient:

 * `vec.create()` yields a new vector of the same vector space as `vec` with undefined contents.